Hold your baby skin-to-skin as soon as he is born. Encourage him to breastfeed as soon as possible.

 Milk too weak?
 Never!

 - Your milk has everything your baby needs.
-He will tell you when he’s had enough.
+They will tell you when they have had enough.

 - Finish first breast first and